 International humanitarian law

-Diakonia's International Humanitarian Law Resource Centre (IHL) is focused on increasing respect and use of international humanitarian law in the Israeli/Palestinian conflict.
+Diakonia's International Humanitarian Law Centre (IHL) is focused on increasing respect and use of international humanitarian law in conflicts worldwide.
 The programme started in 2004 and is funded by the Swedish International Development Cooperation (Sida) the Swiss Development Cooperation (SDC ) and the UNDP.

 Improving the humanitarian situation

 International humanitarian law mainly focuses on protection of civilians in conflict situations and puts limitations on the means and methods of warfare.
-With our programme we hope to improve the humanitarian situation by increasing the awareness to rules of international humanitarian law in both the Israeli and Palestinian civil societies.
+With our programme we hope to improve the humanitarian situation by increasing the awareness to rules of international humanitarian law in civil societies affected by conflict.